yashmrsawant/ChangeDetection_stRNN/README.md

 # Sparse topographic recurrent neural network (st-RNN) for change detection

-Codes accompanying the manuscipt titled:
+Codes accompanying the manuscript titled:
 	*A mid-brain inspired recurrent neural network model for robust change detection.*

 This repository contains the data analysis and simulations code used for generating figures: